Antonio Plazibat: 2021

 After his first loss in Glory, Plazibat was scheduled to fight the promotional newcomer Tarik Khbabez at Glory 77 on January 30, 2021.
 Plazibat later stated that he was offered the Khbabez fight by Glory, but refused the fight due to right hand injuries.
-He was rescheduled to fight Tarik Khbabez at Glory 78: Arnhem on September 4, 2021.
+He was rescheduled to fight Tarik Khbabez at Glory 78: Rotterdam on September 4, 2021.
 He won the fight by a second-round knockout.
 The knockout itself was preceded by a left hook knockdown, early on in the second round.

 Plazibat was scheduled to face promotional newcomer James McSweeney at Glory: Collision 3 on October 23, 2021.
 It was McSweeny's first kickboxing bout in over two years, with his last being a technical knockout loss to Ismael Londt on December 7, 2019.
 On October 8, Glory rescheduled a number of heavyweight bouts due to Overeem's withdrawal from the event.
 Accordingly, Plazibat was rescheduled to face the #2 ranked Glory heavyweight Benjamin Adegbuyi.
 Plazibat won the fight by knockout, 24 seconds into the second round.
 He knocked Adegbuyi down with two consecutive right straights, which first forced his opponent to grab onto the ropes, before dropping to the canvas.
 Although Adegbuyi was able to stand up in time for the eight count, he was unsteady on his feet which prompted the referee to stop the bout.